Def Leppard: Rock and Roll Hall of Fame Inductee

-Def Leppard is FINALLY going to be inducted into the Rock & Roll Hall of Fame.
-The ceremony will take place March 29, 2019.
+Def Leppard has finally been inducted into the Rock & Roll Hall of Fame!

-The band had been eligible for the Rock and Roll Hall of Fame since 2005, which still brings into question the Hall of Fame’s nomination and selection process — for example, Janet Jackson will also be inducted in 2019; is that fair when so many other deserving ROCK acts await their turn?
+The band had been eligible for the Rock and Roll Hall of Fame since 2005, which still brings into question the Hall of Fame’s nomination and selection process — for example, Janet Jackson was also a 2019 inductee; is that fair when so many other deserving ROCK acts await their turn?

-The argument detailed below questioning the Hall of Fame’s credibility continues, as does which music acts they ultimately deem worthy — should Bon Jovi have been inducted before Def Leppard?
+The argument detailed below questioning the Hall of Fame’s credibility continues, as does which music acts they ultimately deem worthy over others — for example, should Bon Jovi have been inducted before Def Leppard?

 Def Leppard / Bon Jovi Tour: